The 19 Most Essential Food Experiences in Atlanta

 How to order: Sit in the socially distant dining room, which has added Plexiglass at its counters and spaced its customers at least six feet apart.

 You won’t find a more robust oyster list in Atlanta than the one at Kimball House.
 Not only there are plenty of oysters from around the country to choose from, but the menu includes incredibly helpful descriptions, too.
 (Who wouldn’t want to throw back an oyster with notes of vidalia onion and breakfast radish?)
 While you’re working your way through those bivalves, go ahead and order a cocktail or two like a classic Sazerac or one of its rotating creations.

-Revolution produces the city’s top doughnuts all year long, but its peach sliders are a must.
+Revolution Doughnuts produces the city’s top doughnuts all year long, but their peach sliders are a must.
 What better way to make the most of our state fruit than by putting them in sugar-dusted fried dough?
-There’s a catch, though: These are only available during peach season (summer time).
+There’s a catch, though: These are only available during peach season (summertime).
 So get them while they’re hot.